The document below outlines what is taught in Year 2, in each subject, in each half term.

 Welcome to Year 2!

-As we make the exciting transition into Year 2, you can use our Class Blog to follow our day-to-day activities and find information about the class and the school.
+Year 2 is a wonderful class of 23 eager children who try their best in all they do!
+Please use our Class Blog to follow our day-to-day activities and find information about the class and the school.

 You can find out about the following things on our blog: